vikramriyer/CAR-ND-P1_detecting-lane-lines/README.md

 ### Possible improvements
 - Learning the parameters using a auto-regressive method could be very helpful.
 A neural network might learn these (hyper) parameters better.
 - The case I mentioned about the current model (manual) over fitting could be reduced if a neural network is used.
 A train-test validation split of the data before publishing the results could probably improve the current accuracy.
 But again, the traditional computer vision only method might prove to be very costly in terms of time consumption.
+- A short trial stuff can be to replace gray scale with other workarounds like HSL, HSV, etc. This could possibly ensure not much great results, but might be able to remove the small distortions that happen here and there.